 Written by: Luke Lawrence, Augusta University

-With the holidays coming to a close, we find many people want to continue to support local businesses with their gift buying.
-Read about one of our long-time producers, Agape Chocolates, on our website “Meet My Farmer” blog at augustalocallygrown.blogspot.com.
+With the holidays behind us and Spring upon us, many people want to continue to support local businesses with their gift buying.
+Read about one of our long-time producers, Agape Chocolates, on our website "Meet My Farmer" blog at augustalocallygrown.blogspot.com.
 You can also find Agape Chocolates on the Augusta Locally Grown Online Farmers Market.

 "Love for your fellow man.
 That's the meaning, and that's what we try to embody," said James Stefanakos, Agape Chocolates owner and founder.
 As he prepared to make several bars from scratch, I inquired as to what led to the name of his business.
 Like James, the word "agape" has Greek origins, and roughly translates to "love and charity for your fellow man."
 Being raised in a military family and 2nd generation Greek immigrant, James wanted to infuse his heritage with his benevolent values: integrity of a job well done; giving back to those who need help; valuing the community around you.